minkyukr/weather/README.md

 # weather

-The user will search a city to check the weather for the following five days.
+The user will search a city to check the weather for the following four days.

 1. Input a city.
 2. Click the search button: